VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

-\textbf{End-to-end workflow.} (1) A client submits an inference request to the scheduler, which first selects the node groups that can jointly serve the job and then, using a VRF, chooses one \emph{Inferencer} and several \emph{Verifiers} from each group.
-(2) The Inferencer executes the forward pass in a pipelined manner, streaming intermediate hidden states to the scheduler; the scheduler records these hidden states and forwards them among inference nodes as needed.
-(3) After inference completes, the scheduler dispatches the corresponding initial hidden states to the assigned Verifiers.
-Each Verifier runs a prefill computation to reproduce the target hidden states, compares them with the Inferencer’s hidden states, and submits the comparison result to the smart contract on-chain.
-(4) To deter “lazy” verification, the scheduler samples hidden-state indices; Verifiers must submit the sampled hidden states for on-chain comparison, and the contract rewards or penalizes Verifiers according to the on-chain outcome.
+\textbf{End-to-end workflow.} (1) A client submits an inference request, after which the scheduler selects node groups and assigns Inferencers and Verifiers using a VRF.
+(2) The Inferencer executes the forward pass and streams committed hidden states to the scheduler.
+(3) Verifiers independently reproduce and compare the corresponding hidden states and submit results on-chain.
+(4) The scheduler samples hidden-state indices to prevent lazy verification, and the smart contract finalizes rewards or penalties based on the on-chain comparison.